 This presentation will discuss issues facing the global economy 10 years after the 2008 financial crisis, based on the recently launched edition of the IMF’s flagship publication, World Economic Outlook, October 2018.

 Many studies have found that forecast combination improves forecast accuracy.
 An often-used approach developed by Granger and Ramanathan (GR, 1984) utilises a linear-Gaussian regression model to combine point forecasts.
 This presentation generalises their approach for an asymmetrically distributed target variable.

 In this seminar, Valerie Ramey will present an overview of her paper “Ten years after the financial crisis: What have we learned from the Renaissance in fiscal research?”
 This paper takes stock of what she has learned from the ‘Renaissance’ in fiscal research in the ten years since the financial crisis.

-In this seminar Hang Hoang presents the results of her investigation into the determinants of innovation in manufacturing SMEs in Vietnam.
+In this seminar, Hang Hoang presents the results of her investigation on how firms transform innovation knowledge into firm growth.

 A decreasing elasticity of substitution between clean and dirty energy and the potential implications for policy

 Using a stylised structural model of electricity generation, Tony derives a (bimodal) production function for clean and dirty technologies with two elasticities: a high elasticity for low clean penetration and a low elasticity for high clean penetration.